rrwick/Metagenomics-Index-Correction/README.md

 `bac_and_arc_taxonomy_r86.tsv`: GTDB taxonomy for all bacterial genomes from the [GTDB website](http://gtdb.ecogenomic.org/downloads)

-## Count "N-heavy" reads in FASTQ sequencing reads.
+## Counting "N-heavy" reads in FASTQ sequencing reads.

 The simple 'read_set_n_count.py' script has been written to deal with the fact that some [HMP](https://hmpdacc.org/) read sets are full of `N`-heavy reads.
 It takes one or more read files as input and outputs a table which shows information on the number of reads which are mostly `N`.